 When I am ready to eat them, I always heat them in the microwave for 10 seconds or so to get them warm and soft!

-A lighter, simple and yummy sweet treat!
+These chocolate chip banana cookies are such a light and yummy sweet treat!
 A fun twist to the traditional chocolate chip cookies…especially when you have bananas sitting around!

 Happy baking, foodies!
 Until next time! 🙂